From WHM to Website

 Run EasyApache 4 to select Apache and PHP modules for your server.

 Update MySQL® or change to MariaDB® for your server’s databases.

-Configure your server’s How to Configure Your Firewall for cPanel Services and cPHulk for security purposes.
+Configure your server’s How to Configure Your Firewall for cPanel & WHM Services and cPHulk for security purposes.

 Purchase and install KernelCare to manage your operating system’s kernel.